bsav2-sudo/bsav2-sudo-Cybersecurity/4. Personal Memory Forensics/ReadMe.md

 - ShimCache - <code>SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache</code> - Keeps a track of App Compatability on the computer
 - Network List - <code>SOFTWARE</code> - contains information on Network names, connection dates and more

-There is a lot of artifacts that can be recovered from the Registry Hive - I've went through the effort to do a practical of as many of them as possible - this is linked within this folder as **Windows Forensics - Practical**.
+There is a lot of artifacts that can be recovered from the Registry Hive - I've went through the effort to do a practical of as many of them as possible - this is available upon request.
 This ZIP file contains screenshots of me accessing the registry hives and getting informaion from the artifacts.
-Have a look to see!
+Get in touch to have a look and see!

 **Note**